5 Easy Waterfall Hikes for Families in Marin

 The most challenging part of the hike to Cascade Falls near Fairfax is parking, which is along the street in the neighorhood bordering Cascade Canyon Open Space Preserve.
 Follow the trail along San Anselmo Creek to 20-foot Cascade Falls, which thunders over a stone cliff into Cascade Creek, which merges with San Anselmo Creek further down the trail.

 Like all of the waterfalls in our list, Cascade Falls is best viewed after a heavy rainstorm, but this can also mean that San Anselmo Creek is running high and fast, which makes it tough to cross.
 The appropriately-named High Water Trail bypasses the creek, but is narrow and steep in a few places.
+Not to be confused with Cascade Falls in Mill Valley (see above).

 Mt.
 Tam's Cataract Falls offers not only the most challenging hike of our four picks, but the most dramatic waterfall experience, too.
 Park at the Rock Spring trailhead and follow the Cataract Trail through a magical landscape of ferns, firs, moss-covered rocks, sprawling oak trees, and Cataract Creek running alongside.